lukenicohen/ghost-typography-theme/README.md

 ### Disabling social share buttons

 By default Typography enables Twitter and Facebook sharer buttons on all posts.
 These both rely on the various Javascript APIs provided by Twitter and Facebook.
-In order to disable social sharer buttons, open the file post-head.hbs, and replace the following block of code:
+In order to disable social sharer buttons, open the file partials/post-head.hbs, and replace the following block of code:

 ```
 <div class="socialButtons">